 - The debt was discharged in bankruptcy.

-- The debt was qualified main home indebtedness.
+- The debt was qualified farm indebtedness.

 Under the insolvency exclusion, you can exclude the cancellation of debt from income.
 You can do this to the extent you’re insolvent immediately before the debt is cancelled.
-Insolvency is the amount by which all of your liabilities are more than the fair market value (FMV) of all your assets.
+Insolvency is the amount by which your liabilities are more than the fair market value (FMV) of all your assets.

-Qualified debt is acquisition indebtedness up to:
+In addition, the maximum, amount you can treat as qualified debt is acquisition indebtedness up to:

-- $1 million
+- $750,000 million

-- $500,000 if you’re married filing separately
+- $375,000 if you’re married filing separately